-You are cordially invited to attend the Annual Meeting of Stockholders of SIGA Technologies, Inc. which will be held at the offices of Kramer Levin Naftalis & Frankel LLP, 1177 Avenue of the Americas, 29th Floor, New York, New York 10036 at 10:30 a.m. (local time) on Tuesday, December 19, 2006, and at any adjournment or postponement thereof.
+You are cordially invited to attend our 2007 Annual Meeting of Stockholders on May 30, 2007, at 10:00 a.m. (local time), at the offices of Kramer Levin Naftalis & Frankel LLP, 1177 Avenue of the Americas, 29th Floor, New York, New York 10036.
 On the following pages you will find the formal notice of annual meeting and proxy statement.

-To assure that you are represented at the Annual Meeting, whether or not you plan to attend the meeting in person, please read carefully the accompanying proxy statement, which describes the matters to be voted upon, and please complete, date, sign and return the enclosed proxy card promptly.
+To ensure that you are represented at the Annual Meeting, whether or not you plan to attend the meeting in person, please read carefully the accompanying proxy statement, which describes the matters to be voted upon, and please complete, date, sign and return the enclosed proxy card promptly.